laravel/docs/sanctum.md

 });
 ```

 During this request, Laravel will set an `XSRF-TOKEN` cookie containing the current CSRF token.
 This token should then be passed in an `X-XSRF-TOKEN` header on subsequent requests, which some HTTP client libraries like Axios and the Angular HttpClient will do automatically for you.
 If your JavaScript HTTP library does not set the value for you, you will need to manually set the `X-XSRF-TOKEN` header to match the value of the `XSRF-TOKEN` cookie that is set by this route.
+Note that when manually copying the token value, you do not need to use the last three characters of the token (starting from "%" inclusive and onwards).

 <a name="logging-in"></a>
 #### Logging In